Language Detoxification with Attribute-Discriminative Latent Space: Experiments

 \subsection{Detoxification for Language Generation}

-\paragraph{Baselines.} We compare against the following baselines for generic language detoxification tasks, using GPT-2 as the base language model.
-All compared models, including ours, are trained on Jigsaw Unintended Bias in Toxicity Classification Kaggle challenge dataset and evaluated on random 10K prompts from RealToxicityPrompts.
-The details of the hyperparameters used for each model are provided in Appendix ~\ref{appendix:baseline}. \begin{itemize}[itemsep=1.0mm, parsep=0pt, leftmargin=*] \item \textbf{Domain-adaptive pre-training (DAPT;~\citet{DAPT20ACL}):} This baseline further trains the LM on the dataset with desired attributes (e.g., non-toxic corpus). \item \textbf{Attribute conditioning (ATCON;~\citet{realtoxicprompt}):} This baseline learns the distribution of the generated texts conditioned on the task-specific control codes (e.g., toxic or non-toxic) prior to the texts. \item \textbf{Plug-and-play language models (PPLM; ~\citet{PPLM2019ICLR}):} This baseline consists of a classifier that backpropagates the gradients to the LM multiple times to generate texts with desired attributes.
+\paragraph{Baselines.} We compare against the following baselines for generic language detoxification tasks, using GPT-2 as the base language model.All compared models, including ours, are trained on \emph{Jigsaw Unintended Bias in Toxicity Classification Kaggle challenge} dataset \footnote{\href{https://www.kaggle.com/c/jigsaw-unintended-bias-in-toxicity-classification}{Kaggle dataset}} and evaluated on random 10K prompts from RealToxicityPrompts~\cite{realtoxicprompt}.
+The training dataset is imbalanced between non-toxic comments (91M tokens) and toxic comments(10M tokens), as mentioned in ~\citet{dexperts21ACL}.
+To address this skewed distribution, we apply class weights\footnote{\href{https://scikit-learn.org/stable/modules/generated/sklearn.utils.class_weight.compute_class_weight.html}{Class weights}} to balance the update losses in Equation~\ref{eq:lm_loss} and ~\ref{eq:control_loss} to our model.
+The details of the hyperparameters used for each model are provided in Appendix ~\ref{appendix:baseline}. \begin{itemize}[itemsep=1.4mm, parsep=0pt, leftmargin=*] \item \textbf{Domain-adaptive pre-training (DAPT;~\citet{DAPT20ACL}):} This baseline further trains the LM on the dataset with desired attributes (e.g., non-toxic corpus). \item \textbf{Attribute conditioning (ATCON;~\citet{realtoxicprompt}):} This baseline learns the distribution of the generated texts conditioned on the task-specific control codes (e.g., toxic or non-toxic) prepend to the texts. \item \textbf{Plug-and-play language models (PPLM; ~\citet{PPLM2019ICLR}):} This baseline consists of a classifier that backpropagates the gradients to the LM multiple times to generate texts with desired attributes.
 Due to the high computational cost, we only sample 10 sentences per prompt as ~\citet{realtoxicprompt} setting.

-\item \textbf{Generative discriminators (GeDi; \citet{Gedi20arxiv}):} GeDi utilizes additional LM that is trained with ATCON~\cite{realtoxicprompt} to guide the base LM in the decoding time.
+\item \textbf{Generative discriminators (GeDi;~\citet{Gedi21EMNLP}):} GeDi utilizes additional LM that is trained with ATCON~\cite{realtoxicprompt} to guide the base LM in the decoding time.
 GeDi weighs the attribute probability from ATCON using the Bayes rule on logits of the base LM.

-\item \textbf{Decoding-time Experts (DExperts; \citet{dexperts21ACL}):} DExperts employs expert (non-toxic DAPT) and anti-expert (toxic DAPT) LMs to guide the base LM at the decoding time.
+\item \textbf{Decoding-time Experts (DExperts;~\citet{dexperts21ACL}):} DExperts employs expert (non-toxic DAPT~\citep{DAPT20ACL}) and anti-expert (toxic DAPT~\citep{DAPT20ACL}) LMs to guide the base LM at the decoding time.
 DExperts add expert's logit and subtract anti-expert's logit on the base LM's logit to detoxify.

 \end{itemize}